-Extend the Collar (2-27) to the locked-on position and open the Poppet (2-15).
-This must be done to simulate a coupler locked onto a hydrant valve.
+Extend the Collar (2-27) to the locked-on position and open the Poppet (2-15). his must be done to simulate a coupler locked onto a hydrant valve.

-This operation should be done with a catch basin under the coupler so as to catch any fuel trapped inside the coupler.
+This operation should be done with a catch basin under the coupler so as not to spill fuel trapped inside the coupler.

-D. Operation - Once the Wear Gauge is in place, all four (4) gauge pins of the gauge should be above the exposed gauge surface.
+B. Operation - Once the Wear Gauge is in place, all four (4) gauge pins of the gauge should be above the exposed gauge surface.
 Slowly rotate the Collar (2-27) while bearing on one side of the Collar (2-27).
 Note the position of the gauge pins as the rotation is accomplished.
 Should any one of the four pins become flush or receded below the gauge surface, the coupler exhibits excessive wear and should not be used again until overhauled.
 See note below.
-Pay particular attention to the detailed inspection of the Collar (2-27), Body (2-5), Lugs (2-33) and Lug Rings (2-32) during the inspections detailed in Section 10.0.
+Pay particular attention to the detailed inspection of the Collar (2-27), Body (2-5), Lugs (2-33, 2-33A) and Lug Rings (2-32) during the following maintenance procedure.